Bolas criollas: Description

 It is played in a court shaped as a large level rectangle, built of flattened earth (typically rich in sand or clay), clear of trees or visible obstacles.
 The court must keep a 3:2 proportion ratio and its actual dimensions may vary, but an approximate size of 20 × 30 m is preferred.

-The court is usually enclosed with logs, wooden boards or concrete slabs.
-On occasion an internal string perimeter fitted at no more than 20 cm from the enclosure signals valid gaming ground.
-The solid balls (roughly 15 cm diameter, made of synthetic material) are coloured red and green respectively to separate each team.
-The small steel or iron ball called mingo has a diameter no greater than 5 cm and is used as a marker.
-At the beginning of a match, a previously drawn member of either team throws the mingo from one established end of the court (called the calzador) to the opposite end.
-If the mingo rests in the opposite half of the court, the toss is valid.
-From then, participants of each team alternatively toss one ball each from the calzador attempting to make their balls rest as close to the mingo as possible (or touching it).
-After all balls have been thrown, a designated judge awards points to the winning team based on their balls' proximity to the mingo.
-If the match is not ended by a winning score, the whole routine is repeated from the alternate end (for ease, as there is no need to carry the heavy balls back to the original place).
+The court is usually enclosed with logs, wooden boards, or concrete slabs.
+On occasion, an internal string perimeter fitted at no more than 20 cm from the enclosure signals valid gaming ground.
+The solid balls (roughly 15 cm diameter, made of synthetic material) are colored red and green respectively to separate each team.
+The small steel or iron ball called Mingo has a diameter no greater than 5 cm and is used as a marker.
+At the beginning of a match, a previously drawn member of either team throws the Mingo from one established end of the court (called the calzador) to the opposite end.
+If the Mingo rests in the opposite half of the court, the toss is valid.
+From then, participants of each team alternatively toss one ball each from the calzador attempting to make their balls rest as close to the Mingo as possible (or touch it).
+After all balls have been thrown, a designated judge awards points to the winning team based on their balls' proximity to the Mingo.
+If the match is not ended with a winning score, the whole routine is repeated from the alternate end (for ease, as there is no need to carry the heavy balls back to the original place).
 A valid toss in bolas criollas is done with the palm of the hand facing downward (in opposition to bowling, for example), and the arm must swing in a graceful arc, body resting on one flexed leg and the other leg extended.
 Running to gain momentum is allowed, as long as the player does not overshoot the calzador.

 Scoring

-Points are awarded in the following fashion: the judge identifies the winning colour as the ball that is closest to the mingo.
-An imaginary circle with the mingo in the center is drawn, its radius being the center of the first ball of the opposite colour.
-Any balls of the winning colour that fall within this circle are counted as points.
-A maximum of eight and minimum of zero (a draw) can be counted by each "set".
+Points are awarded in the following fashion: the judge identifies the winning color as the ball that is closest to the Mingo.
+An imaginary circle with the Mingo in the center is drawn, its radius being the center of the first ball of the opposite color.
+Any balls of the winning color that fall within this circle are counted as points.
+A maximum of eight and a minimum of zero (a draw) can be counted by each "set".
 As measurements can be imprecise and somewhat subjective in loose soil, discussions frequently arise.
 The judge may require a bit of string (to use as a "ruler") or other tools, and more than one judge may be required for unbiased decisions.
-When not officially competing, participants may use steps (counting the number of steps placed in front of the other - tip to heel to the mingo), outstretched hands, twigs or whatever means available, giving rise to somewhat hilarious situations.
+When not officially competing, participants may use steps (counting the number of steps placed in front of the other - tip to the heel to the Mingo), outstretched hands, twigs, or whatever means available, giving rise to somewhat hilarious situations.